-

 In severe infestations, it may also be necessary to treat the pet’s environment, such as bedding, carpets, and furniture, to eliminate flea eggs, larvae, and pupae.

-- Prescription Medications: These preventive medications are available in different forms, such as oral tablets, topical applications, or injections.
-They are administered regularly (monthly or annually) to kill heartworm larvae and prevent the development of adult worms.
+- Prescription Medications: These preventive drugs come in a variety of forms, including oral pills, topical creams, and injections.
+They are given on a regular basis (monthly or yearly) to eradicate heartworm larvae and stop them from growing into adult worms.

-- Annual Testing: It is recommended to conduct an annual heartworm test to ensure early detection of any infection and to assess the effectiveness of the preventive treatment.
+- Annual Testing: It is recommended to conduct an annual heartworm test.
+This ensures early detection of any infection and to assess the effectiveness of the preventive treatment.

-In cases where a pet is already infected with heartworms, additional treatment protocols may be necessary, which can involve more intensive medications and management under the guidance of a veterinarian.
+In cases where a pet is already infected with heartworms, additional treatment protocols may be necessary.

-It’s important to consult your vet in Noble Park for accurate diagnosis, appropriate treatment, and guidance on preventive measures for your specific pet.
-Vet in Noble Park consider factors such as the pet’s health, age, weight, and lifestyle to determine the most suitable treatment plan.
+Overall, it’s important to consult our vet in Keysborough for accurate diagnosis.
+This will ensure appropriate treatment, and guidance on preventive measures for your specific pet.

 Don’t wait until fleas and worms become a problem for your pets